Learning the non-Markovian features of subsystem dynamics: Conclusions

 Finally, we explored how closely the dynamical map can be approximated by a Markovian form.
 We found that at the critical point the dynamics converges toward the Markovian limit.
 Our optimization in this case reproduces the local observables, whereas this is not the case for the non-critical integrable and the chaotic cases, which remain far from a Markovian description at all times.
 We introduced a new measure of non-Markovianity based on the distance between the quasi-exact dynamical map and the closest CP-divisible form.
 This measure has been compared with the LPP and BLP measures, showcasing consistent results.
 However, our results call for further investigation into the generality of these observations —specifically, whether the same conclusions extend to larger subsystems, as expected.

 Our work opens a number of directions for possible future studies.
 Further investigations could provide a deeper understanding of how the features of our learned subsystem description depend on the class of model and the state of environment considered.
 In particular, one could prepare the environment in different initial states and analyze how their energy density (effective temperature) affects the observed subsystem behavior.
-The procedure can also be immediately extended to cases where the environment is in a mixed state, including one of true thermal equilibrium.
+An interesting research direction could be to investigate whether a more Markovian dynamics emerges from initial states at higher energies and, if so, to characterize the thermal nature of the environment by checking the detailed balance condition at the level of the learned Lindblad operators.
+This procedure can also be immediately extended to cases where the environment is in a mixed state, including one of true thermal equilibrium.
 What also remains to be explored is whether critical dynamics are, in general, more Markovian than non-critical ones, or if this is merely a feature of the specific physical model under consideration.